brona-ruzicka/simple-http-file-saver/README.md

 ### Help

-This utility includes a help option.
+This utility has a help option.

 ```console
 $ npx simple-http-file-saver -h